 Somatics relies on the wisdom of the body as a powerful vehicle for healing past traumas, growing personal resilience and supporting our movement into the world.
+Somatic interventions are at the vanguard of healing from chronic and shock trauma.

 Through our bodies, we experience sensations, intuitions, thoughts, feelings, and the continuity of the life force.
 Our bodies hold the shape of all of our experiences.
 This gives us resources and strength, but it also creates our limitations and challenges.
 The body creates patterns from early experiences (like fear, trauma and other upsets) that affect how we act today.
 By paying close attention, these old patterns are revealed, and new, more satisfying ways of moving in the world can be learned.